Trusted WordPress tutorials, when you need them most.

 Missing function skipped

 We hope this article helped you learn how to check if a function exists in WordPress.
-You may also want to see our complete WordPress troubleshooting guide or our expert picks for the best drag and drop WordPress page builders.
+You may also want to see our guide on how to easily display code on your WordPress site or our expert pick of the best code editors for Mac and Windows for editing WordPress files.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.